shanerodrigues/random-restaurant-app/README.md

 ## Updates

+01/07/2020: Google Maps API needs billing to work so no restaurants will be displayed unfortunately.

-30/01/2019: Text search for cities implemented.
+30/01/2020: Text search for cities implemented.

-9/02/2019: Fixed Text Search bug where after initial search, the location defaulted back to Sydney.
+9/02/2020: Fixed Text Search bug where after initial search, the location defaulted back to Sydney.

 ------